ericatevissen/Pokedex/README.md

 # Pokedex
-A kanto pokedex made in react + typescript using pokeapi
+A pokedex made in react + typescript using pokeapi